TelepathicGrunt/TACT/README.txt

 Adjustments done:

-- Added internal datapack to update some of Alex's Caves structure nbt files so the structures mesh a bit better with terrain.
-Can be disabled by config.

-- Made Bone Worms, Underweed, Tree Star, Fiddlehead, Curly Fern, and Pewen Pines be replaceable by blocks in your hand just like how vanilla grass and fern can be replaced by player block placing.
-Can be disabled by config.
+- Made Underweed, Tree Star, Fiddlehead, and Curly Fern be replaceable by blocks in your hand just like how vanilla grass and fern can be replaced by player block placing.

 - Added all Alex's Cave biomes to `minecraft:is_overworld` tag for compatibility with other mods and datapacks.